-In formulating our response to the proposed guidance, ASU has been guided by important underlying principles that govern the universities' role as the primary performers of basic research and our long-standing relationship with the federal government.
+COGR's response and our endorsement of the analysis have been guided by important underlying principles that govern the universities' role as the primary performers of basic research and our long-standing relationship with the federal government.
 We are concerned that guidance for maximizing standards of excellence, which the university research community has adopted and to which it is committed in conducting research, have not yet been formulated by OMB with sufficient care.
-We are especially concerned that the proposed opportunity for independent analysis of underlying data could have serious adverse impacts on research.
 Without the assurance that private personal information will be protected, it will be impossible to recruit human participants into medical research.
 Absent assurance that their intellectual property will be protected; our most creative and productive scientists may no longer want to participate in the government-university partnership.
-We are also very concerned about the impacts of costs and delays in publication that could result from this guidance.
-Therefore, we specifically urge OMB to state explicitly that the statute cannot be interpreted by agencies to place additional burdens on the scientific community, either directly or by requiring procedures that would result in substantial delays for publication or that would impose a process that would divert funds from research support. in accordance with our comments and republish the revised guidance as a draft for public For all the reasons discussed above, ASU requests that OMB revise its proposed guidance We appreciate the opportunity to comment on these proposed guidelines.
-Please let us know if additional information would be helpful.
-Sincerely, Ronald E. Born Ronald E. Barr, Associate Vice Provost for Research
+For all the reasons cited above, we requests that OMB revise its proposed guidance in accordance with our comments and republish the revised guidance as a draft for public comment.
+We specifically urge OMB to state explicitly that the statute cannot be interpreted by agencies to place additional burdens on the scientific community, either directly or by requiring procedures that would result in substantial delays for publication or that would impose a process that would divert funds from research support.
+Thank you for the opportunity to comment.